 Before I started investing, I though the mechanics were complicated, which I’m sure made the well-paid fund managers on Wall Street delighted that their subversive marketing worked!

 The overarching message Collins conveys, which I agree with, is that investing is not a short-term proposition.
 No one can beat the market and no human* knows when to buy and when to sell and so, one should simply remain invested for the long-term.
 That’s key to understand: there are only gains to appreciate for those who buy and hold, hold, hold.

 By the way, in case you’re wondering, I’m not a financial advisor of any sort and neither Fidelity nor Vanguard pay me any money to tell you this.

 *Humans, no, but John Oliver recently introduced us to a stock-picking cat (yes, an actual cat) who apparently knows what’s what.
 P.S.
 The fact that a cat (yes, one that meows) beat out managed funds should give you a sense of how worthwhile they are…

 It’s More About Your Mindset Than Anything Else

 As is so often the case with financial management and frugality, Collins illustrates that it’s much more about your mindset than about doing complicated acrobatics with your money.
 As Collins articulates: “… you must recognize the counterproductive psychology that causes bad investment decisions—such as panic selling—and correct it in yourself.”

-Another aspect of Collins’ book that I found useful is the diversity of age perspectives he offers.
+Another aspect of Collins’ book I found useful are the diversity of age perspectives he offers.
 Collins and his wife are in their 60’s and their daughter in her mid-20’s–through these two lenses of his personal life, he discusses both the wealth accumulation and the wealth preservation phases of investing, which makes the book applicable to readers of all ages.